Saturday is ANF Day and UI's Black and Gold Spirit Day

 Coach Ferentz Discussed Homecoming Game Against Indiana

-Paul Federici is in his 10th season working with Iowa's football program.
-Federici is in his fifth year as director of football operations after serving as director of athletic training services for five years.
+Paul Federici is in his 11th season working with the University of Iowa football program.
+Federici is in his sixth year as director of football operations after serving as director of athletic training services for five years.

 Federici coordinates many of the off the field logistics, as well as practice schedules and other football related items, for Head Coach Kirk Ferentz and the Hawkeye football program.

 Iowa has participated in 12 bowl games since 2001, including the 2015 TaxSlayer Bowl while winning seven games a year ago.
 The Hawkeyes won bowl games following the 2008, 2009 and 2010 seasons, defeating ranked opponents in both 2009 and 2010.
 The Hawkeyes have ranked in the final top 10 of both major polls four times in the past 13 seasons.